MalayNagda/AI-Final-Project/README.md

+# Life-long planning

 Team name- Lumpus

-# Life-long planning

 A repository to implement the D* Lite search algorithm in a pacman environment.
 The agent only sees its neighboring squares, and can store information about the locations it has visited, and the structure of the walls surrounding those locations.
+It uses this information fast replanning of path to goal in case an obstacle appears in the previously computed path.

-If we use traditional planning algorithms like A* to plan, we have to run them each time our robot changes its state.
-This is redundant, and can be avoided by using an iterative planning approach like D* lite, which uses information computed in the previous iterations, reducing the need to recompute.
+If we use traditional planning algorithms like A* which just uses heuristics for planning, the agent has to recompute the entire path to goal state if an obstacle appears in the pre-computed path.
+This is redundant, and can be avoided by using a planning approach like D* lite which combines usage of incremental path planning and heuristics.

 The objective was to compare the performance of D* Lite with A* search and A* search- Tunnel Vission(TV) to corroborate that D* Lite performs better than A* search for big and complex enough mazes as descrobed in [this paper on D* Lite](http://idm-lab.org/bib/abstracts/papers/aaai02b.pdf)
 We present our results in terms of the number of nodes expanded for reaching the goal state and the final score achieved in the Pacman domain.

+## Getting Started
+You can download project on your local machine for further development and testing.
+See Running the tests for instructions on replicating our reults.

+The three algorithms implemented can be found in

 ## Results
 Number of nodes expanded by the algorithms discussed above for different mazes sizes and complexities were as tabulated below.